SantiagoQ/net5-react/README.md

-# testing
+# net5-react
-Testing ideas and frameworks
+Base app for net5 and React.